AgentRuntimeProtocol/.github/profile/README.md

 ---

+> ## Imagine if agents were as portable as containers — and tools were truly reusable across stacks, no matter what framework you use.
+It may be closer than it sounds.

+---

-**Agent Runtime Protocol (ARP)** is an *open standard* for *running AI agent workflows in a consistent way* across different runtimes, tool ecosystems, model providers, and environments.
+**Agent Runtime Protocol (ARP)** is an open standard for running AI agent workflows in a consistent way across different runtimes, tool ecosystems, model providers, and environments.
 It focuses on **integration** with a wide range of protocols like LangChain, MCP, A2A etc.

 > [!NOTE]
 > As a new project, ARP is rapidly building out capabilities to bring our vision to life.
 Our core developers are aggressively adding new integrations and features.
 Check back often for the latest addition, and let us know what you want next on [**r/AgentRuntimeProtocol**](https://www.reddit.com/r/AgentRuntimeProtocol/) or the GitHub discussions!